s-muhammadkamran/Blockchain/README.md

 		- Compiling
 		- Moving / Deployments
 		- Testing
-		- It's an NPM package (Javascript library) so Install using the below command
+		- It's an NPM package (Javascript library) so Install using the below command from the install directory:
 			- npm install truffle -g
 			- truffle version
 	- Visual Studio Code IDE